thomasklbg/thomasklbg.github.io/_pages/about.md

 My research interests are in reinforcement learning and related areas, including reward learning, preference learning, and the intersection of machine learning with game theory and mechanism design.

-You can reach me at tbuening@turing.ac.uk or thomas.kleinebuening@cs.ox.ac.uk.

 ## News